The Stiffs (band): History

 The Stiffs were formed in 1976 by 14-year-old school pals Phil Hendriks (lead vocals, guitar) and Ian "Strang" Barnes (guitar, vocals), joined by Tommy O'Kane (drums) and Mark "Ossie" Young (bass guitar) and played their first gig at East Lancs Cricket Club in 1977.
 Following several local church hall and youth club bookings playing a mixture of covers and original Hendriks/Barnes compositions, Young was replaced by "Big" John McVittie (bass guitar, vocals).
 Their first single "Standard English" b/w "Brookside Riot Squad" / "DC-RIP" was released on their own Dork Records label in early 1979, now regarded as rare and collectible.
-In December 1979 the band, having tightened by this time into a powerful live act despite being legally unable to order a pint at gigs, released their second single "Inside Out"/ Kids On The Street, recorded at Oldham's Pennine Sound Studios on a budget of £75, produced by engineer Paul Adshead and the band, embodying the band's musical progress, amalgamating melody, power and energy.
+In December 1979 the band, having tightened by this time into a powerful live act despite being legally unable to order a pint at gigs, released their second single "Inside Out"/ "Kids On The Street", recorded at Oldham's Pennine Sound Studios on a budget of £75, produced by engineer Paul Adshead and the band.
 A mistake at the pressing plant led to the first 1,000 copies having the labels printed on the wrong sides.

 John Peel played the record incessantly on his show, quoted as saying on air that "Inside Out" was "the greatest record in the history of the universe".
 Championing the band Peel, interrupted DJ Mike Read's show on air to insist that he play the record.
 The Skids and The Ruts had enjoyed Peel's patronage in 1978 and 1979, and similar was forecast for The Stiffs.
 Following Peel and Read radio sessions the single became an indie chart hit, the single was reissued by EMI's Zonophone subsidiary label in early 1980.

-The Stiffs signed a long-term deal with EMI in mid-1980, the band now managed by Hedley Leyton, brother of 1960's legend John Leyton.
-Initial recordings were produced by Dale Griffin and Pete Overend Watts of Mott The Hoople fame (Dale Griffin was later to occupy the drum stool for the band on a later Peel session).
+The Stiffs signed a long-term deal with EMI in mid-1980, the band now managed by Hedley Leyton, the brother of the musician and actor John Leyton.
+Initial recordings were produced by Dale Griffin and Pete Overend Watts of Mott the Hoople (Griffin was later to occupy the drum stool for the band on a later Peel session).
 The resulting tracks "Innocent Bystander", "Volume Control" and "Best Place In Town" were not to EMI's liking and, despite re-mixes, the tracks were consigned to their vaults.
 This meant that the Stiffs still had no follow-up record to "Inside Out".